 I am an assistant professor in the Faculty of Political Science and International Relations at Matej Bel University, Co-Director and Co-Founder of the Institute for Democracy at UMB and the Data & Society Lab.
 My research centers around the role of information and communication technologies in political life, with a particular emphasis on the security aspects of digital media and the emerging socio-technical dynamics of the cyberspace domain.

-Besides various smaller projects, I am currently co-coordinating the 1.5 million € Horizon Europe project BRRIDGE, which aims to strengthen research capacities in the field of democracy and policy, and contribute to a deeper understanding of the current democratic disconnect that stems from changes in technologies, inequalities, culture and governance.
+In addition to my involvement in various smaller projects, I am currently co-coordinating the 1.5 million € Horizon Europe project BRRIDGE, which aims to strengthen research capacities in the field of democracy and policy and contribute to a deeper understanding of the current democratic disconnect that stems from changes in technologies, inequalities, culture and governance.

-Overall, in my work, I strive to cross disciplinary boundaries as well as work together with people across sectors to create meaningful and impactful change for the benefit of society — for my work I was named on the Forbes’ 30 under 30 list.
+In my work, I strive to cross disciplinary boundaries as well as work together with people across sectors to create meaningful and impactful change for the benefit of society — for my work I was named on the Forbes’ 30 under 30 list.

 I graduated from Matej Bel University and King’s College London, and hold an IBM-funded PhD (with distinction) in International Relations.
 In addition to my graduate degree education, I completed further research training in political methodology at Harvard University.